-- Be on the alert for phishing schemes and avoid clicking links or downloading files from suspicious or unknown sources - Pay attention to the websites you are visiting and pay attention to warnings from your browser about unsecured sites - Back up your data regularly to keep it protected and recoverable in case you end up with malware - Install security software to monitor your device and help you block, detect, and remove malware
+• Be on the alert

+Look out for phishing schemes and avoid clicking links or downloading files from suspicious or unknown sources.

+- Pay attention to the websites you are visiting Don't ignore warnings from your browser about unsecured sites. - Back up your data regularly That will help keep it protected and recoverable in case you end up with malware. - Install security software Use it to monitor your device and help you block, detect, and remove malware.

-5. Make a Plan Use this space to write down your plans and ideas for things you can do to avoid malware:
+5. Make a Plan

+Use this space to write down your plans and ideas for things you can do to avoid malware: